gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 -   Responsible: designated engineer (rotation)
 -   Contributors: team members as needed
 -   Products:
-    -   Happier users
+    -   Happier users,
+        both because we've addressed their problems
+        and because they can see that we're trying to do so
-    -   Issues in the issue tracker
+    -   Issues in the issue tracker (both "bugs to be fixed" and "ideas for future improvements")

 > The "issues" product deserves a bit more explanation.
 > The on-call engineer creates a new issue in our issue tracker (we use [Linear][linear])